Frequently Asked Questions

 There is a section within the application form to provide details of any reasonable adjustments required at any stage in the process.
 All requests will be considered.
 If you want to give us more information or wish to discuss, please get in touch with us Tel: 0345 241 5365 or e-mail DWP-Customer_Hub@gov.sscl.com.

 DWP cannot accept duplicate applications for the same vacancy.
-Any duplicate applications for the same vacancy will be deleted.
+Any duplicate applications for the same vacancy will be rejected.
+Please note that additional applications received for the same vacancy from the same applicant but with a different email address or addresses to the original application will also be rejected.

 At the end of the FTA post, as a permanent DWP employee you will be redeployed at your substantive grade in the same business as the FTA post.

 If there is no post available at the end of the Fixed Term appointment contract period, you could enter the redeployment process and potentially be at risk of redundancy.

 If you are an existing civil servant in an OGD, DWP's preferred option is for you to transfer from your home department to DWP on a loan basis to ensure you can return to your home department at the end of the FTA.
 In all cases we will want to explore this first.
 If a transfer on a loan basis cannot be agreed by your home Department, you can still take up the Fixed-term Appointment.
 DWP would become your home department and you will not be asked to resign from your current position in order to accept the role.